yandex/mysync/README.md

 ## MySync

 MySync is mysql high-availability and cluster configuration tool.
-MySync is designed to switch master in heterogeneous MySQL cluster in manual and automatic mode without data loose.
+MySync is designed to switch master in homogeneous MySQL cluster in manual and automatic mode without data loose.

 #### Project status